 In addition to the editorial work, the project also engages with the text representation connected with the author’s intention to enforce his dating system against other concurring dating models through his “annuarium” with the precise dating of central events for Christianity.
 The descriptive part of the chronicle varies substantially in detail and thus offers an interesting research field of illocutionary aspects (apart from its dependence on relevant sources).
 The analysis of the sources and of the very arbitrary selection of facts provides insight into the functioning of a selective memorial culture while raising new questions of open text theory.
 The text opens up a wide range of textpragmatical special investigations.

-Project progress: problems which the project leader came across during the edition project of the Chronicon paschale (Textstrata, Codex Unicus errors, previous misinterpretations) led to the preparation of two additional monographs accompanying the edition: "Studies on the Chronicon Paschale" and "Studies on the Byzantine computus".
-They will also relieve the otherwise necessary comment of the edition.
+Project progress: problems which the project leader came across during the edition project of the Chronicon paschale (Textstrata, Codex Unicus errors, previous misinterpretations) led to the preparation of an additional monograph accompanying the edition: "Studies on the Chronicon Paschale". it will also relieve the otherwise necessary comment of the edition.

 In addition to the Greek edition, a commented German translation will be published separately in the series “Bibliothek der Griechischen Literatur” (publishing house Hiersemann) by Christian Gastgeber.